charlierproctor/kpcb/README.md

 ## Solution

-### Usage
+### Build

-- Run `make` to create the `hash` executable.
+- Run `make play` to create the `play` executable.
-	- `make clean` removes all executables, if you need to start fresh.
+- Run `make test` to create the `test` executable.
-- Run `./hash SIZE`, where `SIZE` is the size of the hash table you wish to create.
+- `make clean` is there, in case you need it

-- Now, you'll enter into a small bash-like environment to play with the hash table.
+### Play: A bash-like hash table environment

-### Testing
+**Usage**: `./play SIZE`, where `SIZE` is the size of the hash table you wish to create

-In order to allow for easy / fun testing, I've put together a small bash-like environment to play with a hash table.
+I've put together a small bash-like environment to play with a hash table.
 The environment stores string values in the table.

-After running `./hash SIZE`, you'll enter the environment.
+After running `./play SIZE`, you'll enter the environment.

 The available commands: